NWPU-903PR/lncRNA_Mdeep/README.md

     # If the predicted probability is bigger than 0.5, the corresponding input transcript is lncRNA.
     Otherwise, the input transcript is not lncRNA.

-2) retrain a new model
+2）retrain a new model

        $ python3 lncRNA_Mdeep.py -retrain (fasta_file)

+      #note: Currently we cannot adjust the hyper-parameters automatically.
-      #note: the re-trained new model will be saved in the fold [model]
+      #The re-trained new model will be named as 'new_model.h5' and saved in the fold of [model]

 # Contact:
 If you have any questions, please do not hesitate to contact us.